 Log into your Gmail account and go to settings.
 Under accounts and imports look for send email as.
 Click add another email address and type in your personalized email address.

 That’s it!
 Now you can easily check and reply to emails from your usual Gmail account or the Gmail app.
-All the sender will ever see is your pretty email address that ends in your custom domain name.
+All the sender will ever see is your pretty email address that ends with your custom domain name.

 See, you’ve just started your blog and you already look like a pro.
 Way to go!